SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch17:access_control_lists.md

         Specify the maximum permission that can be granted to `ACL_USER`, `ACL_GROUP_OBJ` and `ACL_GROUP` entries (group class entries).

+        > This does not mean that the permission of `ACL_MASK` is always bigger
+        > than the permission of `group class entries`.
+We say the permission of
+        > `ACL_MASK` is maximum because this is guaranteed by the permission
+        > checking algorithm.
+(See note 6)

         An ACL contains at most one `ACL_MASK` entry (0 or 1).
 If `ACL_USER` or `ACL_GROUP` is present, then an `ACL_MASK` is mandatory.